HugoLhuillier/hugolhuillier.github.io/index.md

 <div style="width: 100%;overflow:auto;">
    <div style="float:left; width: 65%">

-   I am a future Ph.D. student in Economics at Princeton University, starting my graduate studies in the Fall of 2018.
+   I am a Ph.D. student in Economics at Princeton University.
 My research is in Macroeconomics; I am particularly interested in consumption and saving behaviors, intergenerational inequality, and optimal taxation.

    <br><br>

-   I am currently a research assistant to Hélène Rey at the London Business School, and Nicolas Coeurdacier at Sciences Po.
+   I previously worked as a research assistant for Hélène Rey at the London Business School, and Nicolas Coeurdacier at Sciences Po.
 You can learn more on the projects I have contributed to as a research assistant <a href="/research/ra">here</a>.

    </div>
    <div style="float:right;">